Take a sneak peek at what's inside...

 Secondly, I personally dedicate time daily to answering your questions, providing help, and offering suggestions — no other book or course online gives you this level of access to authors.
 To be totally honest with you, I've considered raising the price of this book multiple times but haven't (yet).

-My book may seen expensive, but the value you are getting is multiple orders of magnitude higher than any other book or course.
+My book may seem expensive, but the value you are getting is multiple orders of magnitude higher than any other book or course.
 I encourage you to give my book a try.
 Once you dig into the content I'm confident you'll agree that the book is well worth the price.

 Why are we using the Python programming language?